lerwine/RIMSS/GraphicsProcessing/Palette/README.md

 A Simple - Yet Quite Powerful - Palette Quantizer Library
 =========================================================
-Converted to a class library by Leonard T. Erwine, October, 2014.
+- Converted to a class library by Leonard T. Erwine, October, 2014.

 This contains source code which was taken from a Code Project Article and modified as a class library.

+NOTE: A different license (The Code Project Open License) applies to the code in this folder.

-A bug was discovered in the Octre quantizer, which I fixed using locking and thread-safe collections from the LTEToolkitLibrary C# project.
+A bug was discovered in the Octree quantizer, which I fixed using locking and thread-safe collections from the LTEToolkitLibrary C# project.

 Dependency Information
 ----------------------

-The modifications to this project depend upon thread-safe collections which exist in the LTEToolKitLibrary project.
+The modifications to this project depend upon thread-safe collections which have been ported into in the Rimss.Common project.

 Summary of modifications
 ------------------------